 Proper training and regular practice are important to know what to do when every second counts.

-This section discusses the steps essential in the proper use of a trauma kit, the need to train, and some practical tips for staying ready.
+This section discusses the steps essential to properly using a trauma kit, the need to train, and some practical tips for staying ready.

 Training and Certification

-• Find Credible Courses: Check with your local emergency preparedness centers for training programs that are offered.
+• Find Credible Courses: Check with your local emergency preparedness centers for training programs.
 Many communities offer affordable, hands-on courses.

 • Refresh Regularly: Medical knowledge and/or medical techniques change, so it’s important to refresh your skills and (where appropriate) get updated with the latest in your certification.

-For example, how to apply a tourniquet or use a hemostatic agent correctly can save lives in cases with serious bleeding.
-Many training programs use realistic simulations to help us prepare for high-stress situations.
+For example, correctly applying a tourniquet or using a hemostatic agent can save lives in cases of serious bleeding.
+Many training programs use realistic simulations to help students prepare for high-stress situations.

 Step-by-Step Guide